-The APM's primary concern is, and always will be, the delivery of the highest standard of palliative and end-of-life care for all patients.
+The APM's primary concern is the delivery of the highest standard of palliative and end-of-life care for all patients.
 We believe that quality, equity, and accessibility of palliative care must remain the top priority of any legislative changes in this area.

 For any assisted dying framework to be practically viable, it must ensure genuine choice, safety, and equity for patients.
-Currently, the safety and workability of this Bill is compromised by inadequate safeguards, under-resourced services working under extreme pressure for people approaching the end-of-life and lack of protections for those who are vulnerable.
-As choice is the underpinning principle of this assisted dying legislation, this principle must extend equally to healthcare professionals and organisations who must be able to choose whether or not to participate.
+The safety and workability of this Bill is compromised by inadequate safeguards, under-resourced services working under extreme pressure for people approaching the end-of-life, and lack of protections for those who are vulnerable.
+As choice is the underpinning principle of this assisted dying legislation, we must ensure that this principle extends equally to healthcare professionals and organisations who must be able to choose whether or not to participate.

-Assisted dying services must neither divert resources from other end-of-life care which must be available for all patients, nor disadvantage provision of end of life and other services.
+The impact assessment for this legislation was limited and there are many uncertainties concerning how assisted dying will be delivered.
+Assisted dying services must neither divert resources from other end-of-life and palliative care services, which must be available for all patients.
 Funding for assisted dying must be wholly separate from palliative care funding.
 For genuine choice to exist, the APM emphasises the urgent need for long-term, sustainable funding of specialist palliative care services.
-The APM asserts that commissioned hospital, hospice and community palliative care services must be fully NHS funded within clear service specifications, to prevent further erosion of care.
+Commissioned hospital, hospice and community palliative care services must be fully NHS-funded within clear service specifications to prevent further erosion of care.